 Best 100% Agave: Tequila Ocho Plata

-Not all tequila is made with 100% agave.
+Not all tequila is made with 100 percent agave.
 In fact, a lot of the tequila brands used in your favorite cocktails from the corner bar are going to be half agave-based spirits and half something else.
 There’s nothing wrong with that, exactly, but if you’re drinking tequila, why not drink the real stuff?

-Tequila Ocho is made with 100% estate-grown blue agave, and the company takes that ethos of transparency one step further, even labeling its bottles by vintage.
+Tequila Ocho is made with 100 percent estate-grown blue agave, and the company takes that ethos of transparency one step further, even labeling its bottles by vintage.
 As with wine, the flavors will change by vintage but typically will include notes of wild rosemary, avocado leaf, and Castelvetrano olives.
 This is truly spectacular tequila.